Spartronics4915/Vision/2019/CompetetionChecklist.md

         videostream cls is set to `size1280`.
     * `index.css` can be used to change resolution (this is the where the in-browser zoom is controlled).
+    * for the cleanest shutdown, reset the VideoStream value to "Test" at the end of a match.

 #### Bottom screen (standard dashboard)